 As we develop our strategy, we look forward to hearing your insights and the opportunities you see to further this goal.
 We invite grantees and community members to provide feedback online and in person.
 Look for that announcement in October.
 (Update: our online questionnaire closed on November 27, 2019.
-You can find out more about the learning journey and how we will invite community input here.)
+You can find out more about the learning journey and how we are inviting community input here.)

 In addition, we will be working closely with our colleagues across the Foundation, especially on the expanded Midwest Climate & Energy program, to make sure we are aligned as we work toward a more equitable future for all people and planet.
 Many artists and arts organizations we support are already at the forefront of building an equitable Minnesota, and we will continue to learn from and integrate those ideas.
 Complex challenges require integrated thinking and multi-solving, and we see many natural intersections for advancing all of our program goals.

 As we begin building this new program, there will be no future initial inquiry application cycles in either the Region & Communities or the Education program.
 Invited grant requests already in progress will be reviewed under the current guidelines, with decisions made by the end of 2019.
 Previously approved grants will not be affected; they will run through the end of their terms.
 We expect to announce the new program guidelines for this new program in fall 2020, at which time grantees who fit the criteria may apply for new funding.